Linux amd64

 - Poll for commands every 3 seconds

-- Execute your scripts when commands arrive
+- Execute scripts from the resource's script directory when commands arrive

 6. Run as a Service